-A description of the scope and frequency for conducting noise and lighting surveys, including factors which may trigger additional surveys should be provided.
-[Refer to the requirements and associated guidance in Parts 14 and 15 of the OHS Regulations]
+For a marine installation or structure, a description of the scope and frequency for conducting noise and lighting surveys, including factors which may trigger additional surveys, should be provided.
+[Refer to the requirements and associated guidance in Parts 14 and 15 of the OHS Regulations.]